Climate ensemble

 A climate ensemble involves slightly different models of the climate system.

 The ensemble average is expected to perform better than individual model runs.

-There are at least five different types, to be described below.
+There are at least five types of ensemble, which differ in how the models of the ensemble are induced to vary.

 Aims

 The aim of running an ensemble is usually in order to be able to deal with uncertainties in the system.
 An ultimate aim may be to produce policy relevant information such as a probability distribution function of different outcomes.
 This is proving to be very difficult due to a number of problems.
 These include: